-It is clear that the best cancer care is provided by a team of specialists – including surgeons, medical oncologists, radiation oncologists, pathologists, nurses, psychologists, and many other dedicated professionals.
+It is clear that the best cancer care is provided by a team of specialists—including surgeons, medical oncologists, radiation oncologists, pathologists, nurses, psychologists and many other dedicated professionals.
 Advances in cancer care can only be made when clinicians are knowledgeable in all aspects of multidisciplinary care as well as in the fields of tumor biology and innovative treatment development.
-These three world-renowned institutions, BWH/MGH/DFCI, with over 1700 licensed inpatient beds, have long been among the nation’s top educational sources for academic medical oncologists, radiation oncologists, and pathologists.
+These three world-renowned institutions, Brighan and Women's Hospital, Massachusetts General Hospital and the Dana-Farber Cancer Instituite, host more than 1700 licensed inpatient beds.
+These three institutions have long been among the nation’s top educational sources for academic medical oncologists, radiation oncologists and pathologists.
 With the initiation of the Fineberg Fellowship in Surgical Oncology in 2002, it is now possible for our institutions together to provide formal oncology training for surgeons.
 The need for this is great.
 Not only are surgeons the primary treatment providers for most cancers, their involvement in research is desperately needed to achieve the goal of more effective therapies.

 1. Successful completion of a general surgery residency at an approved U.S. or Canadian program